rwblokzijl/Msc-thesis-EuroToken/thesis.md

 has already been spent by inspecting the global database of transactions.
 However, the global knowledge of the Bitcoin chain is inherently unscalable.
-Additionally, the details of the Proof of Work method of block generation leaves a certain measure of uncertainty with regards to the "finality" of any transaction in the newest blocks.
+Additionally, the details of the Proof of Work method of block generation leaves a certain measure of uncertainty in regard to the "finality" of any transaction in the newest blocks.
 This often requires users to wait up to an hour to be sufficiently confident their transaction really happened.